jamesfoley/CodeIgniter-Alerts/README.md

 CodeIgniter-Alerts
 ==================

 James' Alerts library for Codeigniter.
+Adds the ability to add session based page alerts.